-- PROJECT LEADER: RISE Research Institutes of Sweden/Iztok Šušteršič, PhD (for InnoRenew CoE)
+- PROJECT LEADER: RISE Research Institutes of Sweden / Iztok Šušteršič, PhD (for the InnoRenew CoE)

 - PERIOD: 1.
 3. 2019 – 1.
 3. 2022